Immanuel Kant: Historical influence

 Statue of Kant in Kaliningrad, Russia.
-Replica by Harald Haacke of the original by Christian Daniel Rauch was lost in 1945.
+Replica by Harald Haacke of the original by Christian Daniel Rauch, which was lost in 1945.

 During his own life, much critical attention was paid to Kant's thought.
 He influenced Reinhold, Fichte, Schelling, Hegel, and Novalis during the 1780s and 1790s.
 Samuel Taylor Coleridge was greatly influenced by Kant and helped to spread awareness of him, and of German Idealism generally, in the UK and the US.
 In his Biographia Literaria (1817), he credits Kant's ideas in coming to believe that the mind is not a passive, but an active agent in the apprehension of reality.
 Hegel was one of Kant's first major critics.
 In Hegel's view the entire project of setting a "transcendental subject" (i.e., human consciousness) apart from the living individual as well as from nature, history, and society was fundamentally flawed, although parts of that very project could be put to good use in a new direction.
 Similar concerns motivated Hegel's criticisms of Kant's concept of moral autonomy, to which Hegel opposed an ethic focused on the "ethical life" of the community.
 (Note: Georg Wilhelm Friedrich Hegel, Natural Law: The Scientific Ways of Treating Natural Law, Its Place in Moral Philosophy, and Its Relation to the Positive Sciences. trans.
 T.M.
 Knox.
 Philadelphia, PA: University of Pennsylvania Press, 1975.
 Hegel's mature view and his concept of "ethical life" is elaborated in his Philosophy of Right.
 Hegel, Philosophy of Right. trans.
 T.M.
 Knox.
 Oxford University Press, 1967.)
 In a sense, Hegel's notion of "ethical life" is meant to subsume, rather than replace, Kantian ethics.
 And Hegel can be seen as trying to defend Kant's idea of freedom as going beyond finite "desires", by means of reason.
 Thus, in contrast to later critics like Nietzsche or Russell, Hegel shares some of Kant's concerns.
 (Note: Robert Pippin's Hegel's Idealism (Cambridge: Cambridge University Press, 1989) emphasizes the continuity of Hegel's concerns with Kant's.
 Robert Wallace, Hegel's Philosophy of Reality, Freedom, and God (Cambridge: Cambridge University Press, 2005) explains how Hegel's Science of Logic defends Kant's idea of freedom as going beyond finite "inclinations", contra skeptics such as David Hume.)